helpingstar/cs285-script/script/CS_285_Lecture_5_Part_2.md

 56. Let's say that the horizontal axis here denotes the trajectory, and I know the trajectory in general is not one-dimensional, but let's pretend it is, and the vertical axis represents the reward.
 57. So here we have a reward, it's kind of this bell curve shape with a peak here, and let's say that we have three samples and the height of the bars here represents the reward of those samples.
 58. So the blue curve shows the probability under the policy, that's the bell curve, and the green bars show the rewards.
-59. So I apologize here, the Y-axis is actually a little bit overloaded, it's showing both rewards AND probabilities, so the blue thing is a probability, is a probability, it's always positive.
+59. So I apologize here, the Y-axis is actually a little bit overloaded, it's showing both rewards and probabilities, so the blue thing is a probability, is a probability, it's always positive.
 60. The green stuff is the reward, which may be positive or negative.
 61. Okay, so with these three samples, we could now imagine when we calculate the policy gradient, which way will the blue policy distribution move?
 62. Which way will the projection distribution move?